Need Immediate Help?

 Finding Help in a Crisis

 For residents of Quebec, call 1-866-277-3553.
 You can call on someone’s behalf.
-The staff on the crisis line will provide support and help for them on your behalf, and it can be completely confidential.
+The staff on the crisis line will provide support and help, and it can be completely confidential.

 Visit your Family Doctor